The Prefect database persists data used by many features of Prefect to persist and track the state of your flow runs, including:

 - Work queue configuration and status

-- SQLite: The default in Prefect Orion, and our recommendation for lightweight, single-server deployments.
+- SQLite: The default in Prefect, and our recommendation for lightweight, single-server deployments.
 SQLite requires essentially no setup.

 pg_trgmextension, so it must be installed and enabled.